 “Ew,” Nia said, rolling her eyes and scowling in a way only preteens can.

 Next to Horse was Shorty.
 He was exchanging loud, obnoxious jokes across the table with Janine and flicking sprinkles at her.

 Lori swatted him.
 “Stop that,” she said, and Shorty shrank away, whimpering like a puppy.

 Marty laughed, then turned to Lori.
 His sweet Lori, always at his side.
 He bore his brown eyes into her browner ones and said, “Happy birthday, my love.”
 She was seventy-five today, too.

 The family standing on the outskirts of the dining room sang “Happy Birthday” to the eleven seated at the table.

 Marty looked around the table again.
 Maggie hummed with her eyes closed.
 Shirl bent to pick up Maggie’s napkin.
 Janine and Shorty were conducting stupidly.
 Nia hugged Ryan’s neck and sang along.
 Ryan gave her the death stare.
 Horse pulled Jude to him and rocked along.
 Lori patted her knee with the music.
-Charlie lifted his cupcake to his dad and smiled.
+Floyd lifted his cupcake to his dad and smiled.